Avocados (1 Cup, Pureed) and Scrambled Egg (Whole, Cooked) (1 Large)

 Mindful Eating

-Keep track of your blood sugar levels consistently to understand how your body reacts to different foods and make necessary adjustments.
+Keep track of your blood sugar levels before and after meals to understand how different foods affect your glucose and adjust your diet accordingly.

 metabolic